-Suspended Chesterfield County Sheriff takes the stand in his own defense
+Wednesday in the trial of suspended Chesterfield County Sheriff Sam Parker, Parker took the stand in his own defense.

 He told the jury he never knowingly broke the law.

 Parker is charged with Misconduct in Office, Embezzlement, and Furnishing Contraband to Inmates.

 Over the last week, prosecutors have said Parker stole money from the county, gave guns away, and let two inmates do whatever they wanted, including allowing them to drive patrol cars and move out of the jail.